suneb/mastodon-traefik-docker/readme.md

 * Traefik for https and LetsEncrypt for automatic certificates
 * Optional ElasticSearch for search

+Disclaimer: Might've missed a few details here and there, let me know, if you're having problems.

 ## Prerequisites
 * Min.
 2 vCPUs, 4 GB ram (8 GB with ElasticSearch), 20 GB storage
 * Ubuntu 22 LTS w.
 Docker [see https://docs.docker.com/engine/install/ubuntu/]